baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/getting_started/index.md

 .
 └─ ImageQuizzerProject/
    ├─ Documentation/
-   │     ├─ XML Elements and Attributes.xls (keywords to create the script)
-   │     └─ 3D Slicer – Keyboard Shortcuts.docx (popular shortcuts for the user when in quiz)
+   │     └─ ReadMe.txt                           (contains links to on-line documentation)
    ├─ ImageQuizzer
    │     └─ Resources/
    │           ├─ Config/
    │           │    └─ smtp_config_template.txt   (smtp config setup template for emailing results)
+   │           ├─ ImageQuizzerData/               (default location for quiz image folders/files)
-   │           └─ XML/
-   │                ├─ Templates/
+   │           └─ XML/                            (default location for XML quiz files) │                ├─ Templates/
-   │                │     └─ *.xml   (XML basics templates for script development) │                └─ *.xsd   (XML schema file for script development) ├─ImageQuizzerStartup.bat   (starts the Image Quizzer and does cleanup on close) └─ImageQuizzerShutdown.bat  (updated when running the quiz; may not exist on install)
+   │                │     └─ *.xml   (XML basics templates for script development) │                └─ *.xsd         (XML schema file for script development) ├─ImageQuizzerStartup.bat         (starts the Image Quizzer and does cleanup on close) ├─ImageQuizzerStartup-USB.bat     (starts the Image Quizzer installed on USB and does cleanup on close) └─ImageQuizzerShutdown.bat        (updated when running the quiz; may not exist on install)
 ```

 !!!
 Note